mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

+> **Important**
-**Note:** Make sure to read the "Deterministic keysets" and "Indexing" sections for important notes about configuring keysets.
+> Make sure to read the "Deterministic keysets" and "Indexing" sections for important notes about configuring keysets.

 ## Common patterns